National Immigration Centre

 Goals of the Centre

 - Build a strong empirical base and foster dialogue among stakeholders to generate common understanding, shared purpose, and collaborative action.

 - Raise public awareness of the nature and importance of immigration to Canada’s economy, society, and culture.

 - Track and report on the immigration system’s performance in achieving Canada's economic, social, and cultural goals.

 International students represent an undeniable asset for Quebec in educational, social, cultural, demographic and economic terms.
+But Quebec isn't recruiting as many of them as it might.
 This research report contains six suggestions to help the province attract and retain more of them.